siunam321/CTF-Writeups/NahamCon-CTF-2022/Warmups/Prisoner/README.md

 ![question](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/Warmups/Prisoner/images/question1.png)

 And yes!
-I've successfully esacpe that python script!
+I've successfully escape that python script!

 Next, since the flag is in ./flag.txt, so I was googling `How to cat a file inside the python editor`, and I found this:
 ```